omarathon/dijkstra/README.md

 # Dijkstra

-C#.NET GUI program that performs Dijkstra's Algorithm on an input network
+C#.NET GUI program that performs Dijkstra's Algorithm on an input network.

+As part of a personal project implementing the algorithms learned in the A-level Mathematics D1 module.